pnp/custom-learning-office-365/installation/README.md

 After both parts of the script have successfully executed Microsoft 365 learning pathways will be installed and configured and ready for you to customize and use.

+## Configuring the Custom Analytics Webhook

+If you would like to test the custom analytics webhook follow the [webhook configuration instructions](installation/ConfigureAnalyticsWebHook.md).

 ## Teams Installation

 You can install Microsoft 365 Learning Pathways as both a Personal App AND as a Teams Tab.